ellemcfarlane/randomforestbtc/README.md

 These results should match those shown in the performance.txt file
 ## Tests
 Run the test_forest_pytest.py file.

+## File explanations
+random_forest_regressor.py: the main backend source code. front: contains main front-end source code. final_forest_drop0.pkl: our final saved model in pickle form (where we removed most of the the data points when bitcoin had 0 value). rf_builds: contains our other models for RF implementations used for debugging and integrating components into main RF script. hyperparam_scripts: contains our scripts used to find ideal parameters. features: combined to create raw_csvs files. other_models: other models used to compare with our own. performance.txt: comparison of the errors for those models and our own.

 #### Acknowledgements
 We used the following for our code: